Neptune-Crypto/neptune-core/docs/src/consensus/transaction.md

    - keep a set of all announced indices and initialize it to the empty set
    - for each input UTXO:
      - compute the removal record index set
+     - read the removal record chunks dictionary from memory
+     - for each entry in this dictionary, verify that the chunk belongs to the SWBF MMR from the mutator set accumulator (authentication paths are either read from memory or divined in -- to be decided)
+     - for all indices in the index set, verify that if it is in the inactive part of the SWBF, then it lives in some dictionary entry (chunk)
      - add the indices to the set of all announced indices and filter out duplicates
      - verify that the set of all announced indices has grown
    - hash the list of removal records and authenticate it against the given transaction kernel MAST hash